bclipp/data_engineering_projects/README.md

 Languages (python, Java, Golang, Scala )

 1. Merge pipeline DB and API(from an old Job interview)
-2. stream twitter data -> s3 -> kinesis -> postgres. logstash, lambda, postgres
-3. Data Modeling in PostGres  (From Udacity Nano)
+2. Data Modeling in PostGres  (From Udacity Nano)
-4. Data Modeling in Casandra  (From Udacity Nano)
+3. Data Modeling in Casandra  (From Udacity Nano)
-5. Data Warehouse (From Udacity Nano)
+4. Data Warehouse (From Udacity Nano)
+5. Spark DataLake
+6. Kafka Project